Nadifa00/AIAssignment5/README.md

 ### 4. Evaluation & Deployment (8 points)
 **Evaluation Metrics**
 - **Precision:** Avoids wrongly labeling students as at-risk
 - **Recall:** Ensures at-risk students are identified.

 **Concept Drift** is a change in the relationship between the features & the labels.
-- **Monitoring:** Track model accuracy each semester and retrain if performance is poor.
+- **Monitor** it by Track model accuracy each semester and retrain if performance is poor.
+-
 **Deployment Challenge**
 - Scaling the model to support predictions for thousands of students in real time.